 Anna Munro, LICSW, clinical team manager at Fernside, added that she has had success using apps as an adjunct to clinical care with her patients with substance use and mood disorders.
 “These days, people are attached to their phones, and apps can give people reminders, help them get organized, and move forward with their treatment plans,” she said.
 Some apps, she added, allow individuals to communicate quickly and securely with clinicians and with others who are dealing with similar health issues, and a patient’s ability to track cravings and monitor moods through mobile apps has been helpful in supporting their recovery.

-Dawn E. Sugarman, PhD, a clinical psychologist in McLean’s Division of Alcohol and Drug Abuse, said that the proposed IGT app would be the first of its kind to help people with substance use and mood disorders.
+Dawn E. Sugarman, PhD, a clinical psychologist in McLean’s Substance Use Disorders Division, said that the proposed IGT app would be the first of its kind to help people with substance use and mood disorders.
 “There are some web-based programs for co-occurring mood and substance use disorders, but there are currently no mobile apps for this population,” she said.

 In addition to being the only app to help this group of patients, the IGT app would offer individuals more complete treatment than they may currently be receiving.
 Sugarman explained that many substance use treatment programs “are not designed to address co-occurring mood disorders; therefore, patients often only get half of treatment that they need.”

 At McLean, the need for an IGT-based app has been discussed for some time, but it took the opportunity to take part in the challenge to move the idea from discussion to action.
 Cronin said that the IGT-based app had been proposed long ago by Kenneth Gilman, Fernside’s residential supervisor.
 The challenge’s focus on using technology to produce patient-centered health solutions spurred Cronin and her colleagues to assemble a team of experts from around the hospital and get to work creating a proposal.